Science vs standardization: justification vs blindly following rules. The new auditors’ expectations for a cleanroom monitoring plan

 - contamination control strategy

-In other words, when the auditors come visiting, the key question you must be ready to answer is “Why?”.
+In other words, when the auditor visits, the key question you must be ready to answer is “Why?”

 Contact us to have our Contamination Control team help you create a contamination control strategy (CCS) based on a scientific assessment.